 The lack of public access to rulings and motions is being challenged in federal court by the Center for Constitutional Rights, WikiLeaks founder Julian Assange and a handful of journalists.
 Thirty news organizations, including the AP, plan to file a brief this week supporting the case.

 In February, the military began releasing Lind's older rulings amid numerous Freedom of Information Act requests.

-The court considers some documents so sensitive that they are stored off-site at locations in Maryland, the District of Columbia and Virginia.
+some documents so sensitive that they are stored off-site at locations in Maryland, the District of Columbia and Virginia.
 They will remain there, and even any appellate judges would have to travel to locations such as the Central Intelligence Agency to read them.

 Philip Cave, a retired Navy judge advocate general, said it's not uncommon for portions of military trials to be kept away from the public.

 "Does that automatically mean that there's a lack of transparency or that there's kind of hiding the ball going on?
 I don't think you can argue that," said Cave, who is now a military defense lawyer.
 "Then again," he added, "I don't necessarily believe my government.
 I do think they over-classify things."

 The military released about 550 documents Tuesday, including a photo of a noose Manning made from a bedsheet while he was being detained in Kuwait shortly after his arrest in May 2010.